MaxDistructo/DroidBot/README.md

 Released under the [GNU GPL v3](LICENSE).

 *Red is named after the main character of "Transistor", a videogame by [Supergiant Games](https://www.supergiantgames.com/games/transistor/)*

+# Branch Description

+This is my unstable development branch where untested and trial code is being implimented

+ - Current Project: Channel By Channel command enabling instead of all or nothing.